MacRimi/HWEncoderX/README.md

 ## Telegram Notification Configuration

-To verify that the Telegram bot works correctly after configuring **BOT_TOKEN** and **CHAT_ID**, send a test message to confirm that you receive notifications as expected.

 To receive notifications via Telegram, you need to configure a bot and obtain your **BOT_TOKEN** and **CHAT_ID**.
 Follow these steps:

 1. Create a new bot on Telegram using [BotFather](https://t.me/botfather) and follow the instructions until you get your **BOT_TOKEN**.